Biden signs executive order to protect travel for abortion - NewsBreak

 The new order nonetheless falls short of what many Democratic lawmakers and abortion advocacy groups have demanded of the Biden administration.
 One chief ask has been for Biden to declare a public health emergency on abortion, which White House officials have said would do little to free up federal resources or activate new legal authorities.

-Wednesday’s order is the latest in a series of executive actions from the Biden administration since the constitutional right to an abortion was eliminated in the Supreme Court’s ruling on Dobbs v.
+Wednesday’s order is the latest in a series of executive actions from the Biden administration since the constitutional right to an abortion was eliminated in Dobbs v.
 Jackson Women’s Health Organization in June.

 Separately, on Tuesday, the Justice Department sued Idaho over its statute that criminalizes abortions, with Attorney General Merrick Garland arguing that it violates federal law.

-Near the end of Biden’s remarks, he once again called on Congress to codify Roe v.
-Wade into law.
+Near the end of Biden’s remarks, he once again called on Congress to codify Roe vs. Wade into law.

 Comments / 0